Richford (CDP), Vermont

 Richford is a census-designated place comprising the main settlement in the town of Richford, Franklin County, Vermont, United States.
 Its population was 1,361 as of the 2010 census, out of 2,308 people in the entire town of Richford.

+Geography

-The Richford CDP is located in the northwest part of the town of Richford, along the Missisquoi River.
+The Richford CDP is located in the northwestern part of the town of Richford, along the Missisquoi River.
 Vermont Route 105 passes through the community, staying on the south side of the river; it leads east 18 mi over the Green Mountains to North Troy and southwest down the Missisquoi River valley 10 mi to Enosburg Falls.
-Vermont Route 139 (Main Street) intersects VT 105 in the south part of town, crosses the Missisquoi, becomes Province Street, and leads north 1.5 mi to the Canada–United States border.
+Vermont Route 139 (Main Street) intersects VT 105 in the southern part of town, crosses the Missisquoi, becomes Province Street, and leads north 1.5 mi to the Canada–United States border.
 Quebec Route 139 continues north from the border 7 mi to Sutton, Quebec.

 According to the United States Census Bureau, the Richford CDP has a total area of 4.9 sqkm, of which 4.8 sqkm is land and 0.1 sqkm, or 2.05%, is water.